 Poised for landing, we glided gracefully towards the ground at quite a speed, pulling up at the last second, stalling the flight in mid-air, like a huge swan landing on a lake, to gently reunite our feet with the soft sand.
 The experience of a lifetime and by far one of the ultimate things to do in Rio de Janeiro!
 Check out Fabio’s Facebook page too, for loads of photos, videos, and reviews.

 At the top of everyone’s list of things to do in Rio de Janeiro, is this magnificent monument.
-At the peak of the Corcovado Mountain, standing 700 metres high in the Tijuca Forest National Park overlooking the city of Rio de Janeiro is the Christ the Redeemer statue.
-It’s high on the bucket list of many to stand in front of the 38 meter high statue of Jesus Christ, his arms open wide as a symbol of enduring peace.
+At the peak of the Corcovado Mountain, standing 700 meters high in the Tijuca Forest National Park overlooking the city of Rio de Janeiro is the Christ the Redeemer statue.
+It’s high on the bucket list of many to stand in front of the 38-meter high statue of Jesus Christ, his arms open wide as a symbol of enduring peace.

 If you’re looking for a market experience with clothes and souvenirs at really low prices, with very few tourists in sight, then take the Metro to Uruguaiana, where you’ll find street after street of shops and market stalls.

-Our Rio de Janeiro walking tour with Context Travel ended with a visit to the Lapa Steps, a masterpiece of recycled tiles and paint, created by Chilean Artist Jorge Selaron, who bought a house in the Lapa District of the city back in the 1980’s and began sticking broken tiles to the walls of the filthy, neglected stairs which ran past his home, linking the Lapa and Santa Teresa neighbourhoods.
+Our Rio de Janeiro walking tour with Context Travel ended with a visit to the Lapa Steps, a masterpiece of recycled tiles and paint, created by Chilean artist Jorge Selaron, who bought a house in the Lapa District of the city back in the 1980s and began sticking broken tiles to the walls of the filthy, neglected stairs which ran past his home, linking the Lapa and Santa Teresa neighborhoods.